There is additional important information related to this article located on the new Addendum page.

 There are literally many tens of thousands (if not more) of YouTube videos featuring professional comedians from all over the world performing stand-up comedy at the highest levels in front of live audiences.

 Can one get any better examples of stand-up comedy material than that both live and written?
 I really don’t think that is possible..

 Over the years I have gotten several emails from Killer Stand-up Online Course Members that went something like this:

 “I transcribed the routines of over 15 top comedians that I found on YouTube looking clues on how they wrote their stand-up comedy material.
 I couldn’t find a single thing from doing that that I could use to help me develop my own act.
 After reviewing your course, I now understand why that was a serious waste of time.”

 Let’s cut right to the chase, shall we:

-You will have better luck trying to drown a fish than you will trying to find some sort of “technique” you can use for your own stand-up comedy act by trying to study the transcripts of the acts of other comedians.
+You will have better luck trying to drown a fish than you will trying to find some sort of “technique” or “tactic” you can use for your own stand-up comedy act by trying to study the transcripts of the acts of other comedians.